-To ensure a clear process for identifying, assessing, planning, providing and reviewing for pupils who have special educational needs and disabilities, with pupils and their parents/carers at the centre.
+1. To ensure a clear process for identifying, assessing, planning, providing and reviewing for pupils who have special educational needs and disabilities, with pupils and their parents/carers at the centre.

-To further develop effective whole school provision management of universal, targeted and specialist support for pupils with special educational needs and disabilities.
+2. To further develop effective whole school provision management of universal, targeted and specialist support for pupils with special educational needs and disabilities.

-To deliver a programme of training and support for all staff working with pupils with special educational needs and disabilities, which develops our practice within the guidance set out in the SEND Code of Practice, July 2014.
+3. To deliver a programme of training and support for all staff working with pupils with special educational needs and disabilities, which develops our practice within the guidance set out in the SEND Code of Practice, July 2014.

-To further develop a range of targeted evidenced based interventions to support pupils with SEND.
+4. To further develop a range of targeted evidenced based interventions to support pupils with SEND.

-To further develop resources, including access to ICT within the LD department.
+5. To further develop resources, including access to ICT within the LD department.

-To further develop and establish effective speech and language provision within the school working closely alongside our private school based private Speech and Language Therapist.
-To ensure the well being of all pupils with SEND and further develop and establish effective social and emotional support within the school working closely and alongside our in house counsellors and Learning Space therapist, who is affiliated to Child and Mental Health Services (CAMHs).
+- 6 To further develop and establish effective speech and language provision within the school working closely alongside our private school based private Speech and Language Therapist. - 7 To ensure the well being of all pupils with SEND and further develop and establish effective social and emotional support within the school working closely and alongside our in house counsellors and Learning Space therapist, who is affiliated to Surrey Mindworks (formerly CAMHs).